Depression And Schizophrenia: Related Disorders

 Genetics

 Several studies have found that individuals with a family history of schizophrenia usually have an increased risk of developing depression and vice versa.
 This suggests that there may be shared heritable vulnerabilities between the two disorders.
-However, it can be important to note that having a family history of one disorder does not guarantee the development of the other.
+However, having a family history of one disorder does not guarantee the development of the other.

 Studies have identified common genetic variants associated with both schizophrenia and depression.
 These studies have also revealed genetic overlap between the two disorders, although the specific genes and their exact roles are still being investigated.